Rudolph von Ripper: Service in the US Army

 When the United States joined World War II, in 1941, von Ripper attempted to join the army as a soldier, but was initially rejected due to his health.
 Meanwhile, he painted propaganda posters intended for distribution abroad for the Office of War Information.
 In 1942 he also provided illustrations for the first edition of Selden Rodman's verse drama The Revolutionists.

-Eventually, on September 5, 1942, he was admitted to the United States Army for 'limited service only' due to his wounds, and initially served as a hospital laboratory technician.
-He received basic medical training at William Beaumont Army Medical Center, El Paso, Texas, where he painted a still-surviving mural captioned "Our Country's Freedom and Its Peoples Way of Life the Soldier and Sailor Protects".
-On the formation of the Corps of Engineers War Art Unit in 1943, he transferred to that unit and on April 12 was sent to North Africa as an Artist Correspondent alongside Mitchell Siporin.
-Also in 1943, he became a United States citizen, and anglicized his middle name to Charles.
+Eventually, on 5 September 1942, he was admitted to the United States Army for 'limited service only' due to his wounds, and initially served as a hospital laboratory technician.
+He received basic medical training at William Beaumont Army Medical Center, El Paso, Texas, where he painted a still-surviving mural captioned "Our country's freedom and its people's way of life the soldier and sailor protect".
+On the formation of the Corps of Engineers War Art Unit in 1943, he transferred to that unit.
+On 9 April 1943, in a special hearing to enable him to be deployed overseas, he became a United States citizen, anglicizing his middle name to Charles, and on 12 April was sent to North Africa as an Artist Correspondent alongside Mitchell Siporin.

 He worked alongside Pulitzer Prize-winning journalist Ernie Pyle, who in his 1944 book Brave Men wrote:

 One of the most fabulous characters in that war theater was Lieutenant Rudolf Charles von Ripper.
 He was so fabulous, a man might have been justified in thinking him a phony until he got to know him. ...
 He was no phony.
 Von Ripper was the kind they write books about.